 VoltDB is designed to help you achieve world-class performance in terms of throughput and scalability.
-However, at its core, VoltDB is still a relational database and can do all the things a traditional relational database can do.
+At the same time, at its core, VoltDB is a relational database and can do all the things a traditional relational database can do.
 So before we go into the fine points of tuning a database application for maximum performance, let's just review the basics.

 The following tutorial familiarizes you with the features and capabilities of VoltDB step by step, starting with its roots in SQL and walking through the individual features that help VoltDB excel in both flexibility and performance, including: